 Students who are required to pay for meals are expected to provide payment in a timely manner.
 The board recognizes, however, that students occasionally may forget or lose their meal money.
 To safeguard the dignity and confidentiality of students in the serving line, reasonable efforts must be used whenever possible to avoid calling attention to a student's inability to pay.
 The school nutrition director and principal shall work jointly to prevent meal charges from accumulating and shall make every effort to collect all funds due to the child nutrition program on a regular basis and before the end of the school term.
 Notices of low or negative balances in a student's meal account will be sent to parents and the principal at regular intervals during the school year.
 If a parent regularly fails to provide meal money and does not qualify for free meal benefits, the school nutrition director shall inform the principal, who shall determine the next course of action, which may include notifying the department of social services of suspected child neglect and/or taking legal steps to recover the unpaid meal charges.
-Parents are expected to pay all meal charges in full by the last day of each school year.
-Negative balances on student accounts will be carried forward to the following school year.
-However, the superintendent shall ensure that federal school nutrition funds are not used to offset the cost of unpaid meals and that the SNP is reimbursed for bad debt resulting from uncollected student meal charges prior to September 30 each year.
+The principal shall not impose any administrative penalties on a student for unpaid meal charges.
+Administrative penalties include withholding a student's records, prohibiting a student from participating in graduation, and denying a student a diploma.